hy2776/7773-Final-Project/README.md

 #### FomcGetData.py + CleanStatements.py
 scrape statements from FOMC website and clean the text (removing header, rooters and do some filtering)

+## 5. Experiments
+The metrics and confusion matrix of baseline model and rolling window model are recorded in comet.
+To make it simple, we delete previous many experiments.
+Here is the link: https://www.comet.com/nyu-fre-7773-2021/hy2776-project/view/new/panels

-## 5. Licensing, Authors, Acknowledgements
+## 6. Licensing, Authors, Acknowledgements
 Data attributes to the source (FRED, ISM, US Treasury).
 Loughran McDonald dictionary attributes to https://sraf.nd.edu/textual-analysis/resources/ in University of Notre Dame.
 Feel free to use the source code as you would like!